-- ◆ You have the administrator privileges to log in the server on which you intend to use the option product. - On the Start menu, click Programs and click License Manager of the ExpressCluster Server. - 2.
+- ◆ You have the administrator privileges to log in the server on which you intend to use the product. - ◆ The license file is located in the server in which you intend to use products among servers that constitute a cluster system. - 1.
+On the Start menu, click License Manager of the EXPRESSCLUSTER Server. - 2.
 In the License Manager dialog box, click Register. - 3.
 In the window to select a license method is displayed, select Register with License File. - 4.
 In the License File Specification dialog box, select the license file to be registered and then click Open. - 5.
 The message confirming registration of the license is displayed.
-Click OK - 6.
+Click OK. - 6.
 Click Finish to close the license manager.